 CES tech fair prepares to draw crowds as Covid surges

-LAS VEGAS, Jan 3, 2022 (AFP) – The Consumer Electronics Show (CES), one of the world’s largest trade fairs, returns to Las Vegas in person this week under a newly resurgent pandemic that has supercharged the industry but threatens its downsized expo.
+LAS VEGAS: The Consumer Electronics Show (CES), one of the world’s largest trade fairs, returns to Las Vegas in person this week under a newly resurgent pandemic that has supercharged the industry but threatens its downsized expo.

-Multiple companies — including Amazon, BMW and Microsoft — reduced or canceled their attendance as Covid-19 case numbers broke records, but organizers said safety protocols were in place for thousands of expected attendees.
+Multiple companies, including Amazon, BMW and Microsoft, reduced or canceled their attendance as Covid-19 case numbers broke records, but organisers said safety protocols were in place for thousands of expected attendees.

 Masks and proof of vaccination are required at the show that opens Wednesday and was trimmed by one day to end Friday, with expected exhibitors down more than half to roughly 2,200 from the last in-person CES.

-“We are confident that attendees and exhibitors can have a socially distanced but worthwhile and productive event in Las Vegas,” organizers told AFP in an email, declining to state the number of cancellations.
+“We are confident that attendees and exhibitors can have a socially distanced but worthwhile and productive event in Las Vegas,” organisers told AFP in an email, declining to state the number of cancellations.

 But some experts urged caution and daily testing, as not all attendees can be counted on to comply with mask-wearing rules.